03-Abhi/test-repo/README.md

 ├── branch_recreation_scheduler/ # Contains scripts and logic related to automated branch recreation processes, likely scheduled tasks.
 ├── config/                   # Configuration files for various aspects of the application.
 │   ├── constants.js          # CRITICAL: Defines application-level constants, frequently used static data, mappings (e.g., status codes, type definitions), and non-sensitive configurations.
 This is the single source of truth for such data.
-│   ├── database.js           # (Example, actual name might vary) Sequelize or other database connection configurations (connection strings, pooling options) for different environments (development, staging, production).
-Often uses environment variables for credentials.
-│   └── environment.js        # (Example) Manages environment-specific variables and settings, often using a library like `dotenv` to load `.env` files.
+│   ├── database.js           # Database connection configurations.
 ├── controllers/              # Request handlers (Express route handlers).
-Each controller typically groups related actions for a specific resource (e.g., `userController.js`, `reportController.js`).
-Controllers are responsible for:
+Controllers orchestrate application logic by processing incoming requests and coordinating actions.
+They typically group related functionalities (e.g., `userController.js` for user management, `reportController.js` for reporting, `actions.js` for various automated operations).
+Responsibilities include:
 │                             #   - Receiving and validating request data (often using Joi schemas from `params/`).
-│                             #   - Calling appropriate helper functions or service modules from `helpers/` for business logic.
+│                             #   - Invoking service modules or helper functions from `helpers/` to execute business logic.
-│                             #   - Formatting and sending HTTP responses.
+│                             #   - Constructing and sending appropriate HTTP responses.
 ├── ecosystem.config.js       # PM2 process manager configuration file.
 Defines how the application should be run, monitored, and managed in production (e.g., clustering, environment variables, logging).
 ├── helpers/                  # Utility functions and helper modules that encapsulate reusable business logic, data transformations, or interactions with external services. (e.g., `dateFormatter.js`, `authHelper.js`, `dbQueryHelper.js`).
 These are crucial for keeping controllers lean.
 ├── index.js                  # Entry point of the application.
-Typically imports `app.js` and starts the HTTP server (e.g., `app.listen()`).
 ├── jenkins_metrics/          # Modules and scripts specifically for collecting, processing, or exposing Jenkins-related metrics.
 ├── migrations/               # Database migration scripts (e.g., using Sequelize CLI).
 Each file defines changes to the database schema (creating tables, adding columns, etc.) and allows for version control of the database structure.
-├── models/                   # Database schemas and models, typically defined using an ORM like Sequelize.
-Each file (e.g., `User.js`, `Report.js`) represents a table and defines its columns, data types, associations (hasOne, hasMany, etc.), and any associated instance/static methods for custom queries or data manipulation.
+├── models/                   # Defines database schemas, particularly for MongoDB using Mongoose, or contains configurations for direct SQL/MySQL interactions.
+Each file might represent a collection/table schema (e.g., `User.js` for a 'users' collection) defining fields, types, and potentially Mongoose schema methods.
 ├── package.json              # Node.js project manifest: lists dependencies, development dependencies, scripts (e.g., for starting, testing, linting), and project metadata.
-├── params/                   # Contains validation schemas, often using Joi.
-These schemas (e.g., `userValidationSchemas.js`) define the expected structure, data types, and constraints for incoming request parameters (body, query, path params) and are used in controllers or as middleware for validation.
+├── params/                   # Potentially for request parameter configurations or other specific parameters.
+(Note: Current usage might differ from typical validation schema storage, e.g., may hold connection strings or specific operational flags).
 ├── public/                   # Static assets that can be served directly by Express (e.g., images, documentation files).
 Less common for pure APIs.
 ├── routes/                   # API route definitions.
 Routes are typically grouped by resource or feature into separate files (e.g., `userRoutes.js`, `reportRoutes.js`).
 Each file defines URL patterns and maps them to controller actions.
 ├── routes.js                 # Main router aggregation file.
 Imports all individual route files from the `routes/` directory and mounts them onto the main Express application router.